 Marriage is a specific thing, and it has specific purposes.

-Now your question, hey, it's only one percent, two percent of the population.
+Now, your question, hey, it's only 1%, 2% of the population.

 What is the big deal?

-It is a recognition that the institution of marriage defined through the millennia has a definitive and worthwhile uplifting, demonstrably proven to be uplifting purpose.
+It is a recognition that the institution of marriage, defined through the millennia, has a definitive and worthwhile uplifting, demonstrably proven to be uplifting purpose.

-You can go anywhere you want and look at uh results of the human civilization where such arrangements haven't been made, and you you can there's no question the stats, the children of uh a mother and dad family, uh mom and dad, female, male relationship, do better in life than single parent kids, all that.
+And you can, there's no question the stats, the children of a mother and dad family, mom and dad, female-male relationship do better in life than single-parent kids, all that.

-It's a it's all rolled into one.
+It's all rolled into one.

-I don't think it's relevant because we're not changing the definition of marriage in an interracial marriage.
+I don't think it's relevant because we're not changing the definition of marriage in an interracial marriage in any way, shape, manner, or form.

-Uh but the marriage of people of the same sex totally wipes out the meaning of the word.
+But the marriage of people of the same sex totally wipes out the meaning of the word.

 Why not tax them at 75%?